Manifest Artist Residency Award 2021/22

 Basic conditions for the program:*

 The Artist in Residence/Scholar in Residence must remain in good standing, fully using the spaces and resources provided, and participating in the public and programming components of the Award in order to remain in the program for the full duration.
-Presently the MAR and SIR are strictly a one-year program*, without the option for shorter durations.
-Accepting the award constitutes a commitment to the full year*.
-Manifest believes that a full-year immersion in the process, culture, and energy of the MAR/SIR is required in order for the programs to make their intended positive impact on the artistic career path of each resident artist. (* Revised to 10 months minimum due to COVID-19 rescheduling.)
+Presently the MAR and SIR are strictly a one-year program, without the option for shorter durations.
+Accepting the award constitutes a commitment to the full year.
+Manifest believes that a year-long immersion in the process, culture, and energy of the MAR/SIR is required in order for the programs to make their intended positive impact on the artistic career path of each resident artist.

 Manifest reserves the right to document the studio and works made during the residency, and to use images in program and organizational promotional material, including websites and publications, at any time.